 The density matrix and Wigner function of the generated states are estimated from the obtained quadrature data by the maximum likelihood estimation method \cite{Lvovsky2004}.
-Fig. \ref{fig:results} (b) shows the estimated photon number distribution of the generated state, The zero photon component accounted for 25.5\%, the single photon component for 74.0\%, and the two photon component for 0.5\%.
-This implys the pump for state generation was sufficiently weak and there were very few multi-photon detection events involving two or more photons.
+Fig. \ref{fig:results} (b) shows the estimated photon number distribution of the generated state, The zero photon component accounted for 25.5\%, the single photon component for 74.0\%, and the two photons component for 0.5\%.
+This implies the pump for state generation was sufficiently weak and there were very few multi-photon detection events.
 The estimated Wigner function is shown in Fig.\ref{fig:results} (c), with the value $W(0,0) = -0.153 \pm 0.003$ at the origin.
 The fidelity to the single-photon state was $74\%$.
-To the best of our knowledge, the Wigner function realized in this study has the lowest value and the highest fidelity to the single-photon state among the previous studies of pulsed light-based state generation.
+To the best of our knowledge, the estimated Wigner function in this study has the most negative value at the origin and the highest fidelity to the single-photon state measured via homodyne tomography among the previous studies of pulsed light-based state generation.
 This may reflect the low-loss nature of this hybrid architecture.
-As for the optical wavepacket width, it is around shorter by one to three orders of magnitude than those of previous studies generated on a CW light basis \cite{Kawasaki2024, SonoyamaPRR}.
+As for the optical wavepacket width, it is shorter by one to three orders of magnitude than those of previous studies generated with a CW light protocol \cite{Kawasaki2024, SonoyamaPRR}.
 From these results, we conclude that the strengths of the pulse-CW hybrid architecture, i.e., both high speed and low loss, have been demonstrated.
-Pulsed light is also compatible with PNRDs, and this hybrid architecture is highly scalable to exotic non-Gaussian states with multi-photon detection.
+Pulsed light is also compatible with PNRDs, and this hybrid architecture is highly scalable to exotic non-Gaussian states for which multi-photon detection is required.
 Recently, CW light-based broadband squeezed vacuum states and quantum entangled states have been demonstrated using waveguide OPAs \cite{Inoue2023,Kawasaki2025}.
-These are broader than the GHz bandwidth realized in this study and can be combined to enable hybrid-type measurement-based quantum information processing.
+These are broader than the GHz bandwidth achieved in this study and can be combined to enable hybrid-type measurement-based quantum information processing.
 This architecture fully utilizes the advantages of both pulsed and CW light, and resolves the trade-off between high speed and low loss, which has been an issue in previous studies.
 We conclude that this is an important result for the realization of high-speed optical quantum information processing.